Sony shares plunge as investors question TV revival

-TOKYO Shares in Sony Corp (6758.T) fell nearly 10 percent on Friday as investors questioned whether the Japanese firm can successfully turn around its loss-making TV business after it warned the unit is set to lose $2.2 billion.
+TOKYO Shares in Sony Corp fell nearly 10 percent on Friday as investors questioned whether the Japanese firm can successfully turn around its loss-making TV business after it warned the unit is set to lose $2.2 billion (1.3 billion pounds).

 Sony shocked investors on Wednesday by warning of a fourth consecutive year of losses, further denting confidence in a firm that was once a symbol of Japan's high-tech might.